 In August 2003, St. Bernard’s moved to its new campus at 120 French Road in Rochester.
 This marked an exciting new phase in the history of the school.
 This existence, independent from its former association with the Colgate Rochester Crozer Divinity School, would not have been possible without the support and significant financial commitment from the Roman Catholic Diocese of Rochester, as well as from its many alumni and donor supporters.
 This third iteration of St. Bernard’s (from this point forward known no longer as an Institute but as a School of Theology and Ministry) continues to meet the challenges of the day in its service of the Dioceses of Rochester, Albany, Buffalo, and Syracuse.
 In addition to the support it receives from other dioceses, it enjoys many associations with other communities that serve the Church.

 In August of 2019, St. Bernard’s expanded its online distance learning to students from across the country and the globe vis-à-vis its accreditation with NC-SARA - “a nonprofit organization that helps expand students’ access to educational opportunities and ensure more efficient, consistent, and effective regulation of distance education programs.”
 To date, our programs have reached across twenty-nine states and fourteen countries.
 In addition to this national and international growth, St. Bernard’s also entered into a teach-out agreement in 2020 with Christ the King Seminary following its closure.
 This agreement allowed CKS students the ability to complete their degrees.
-We now provide ongoing diaconate and lay formation for the Diocese of Buffalo.
+We now provide ongoing diaconate and lay formation for the Diocese of Buffalo, NY, and Allentown, PA.